 4) value for money.

-This brand was set up in 2019 after a year of research, design and prototyping with a number of candidate suppliers.
+This brand itself was set up in 2019 after a year of research, design and prototyping with a number of candidate suppliers.
 As a watch brand that is proudly “designed in Ireland” (deartha in Éirinn) I wanted to create something that first and foremost stands on its own as a great watch to own and wear.
 My second goal, as Irish watches are not often seen in the horological world, was to add an Irish twist to the brand.

 While it may not be possible to manufacture the watch itself here in Ireland, I have teamed up with an Irish leather craftsman to create a custom, hand-made Irish leather strap, using the best quality (full grain) leather sourced from the Horween leather factory in the US to ensure that every watch will contain a piece of work from Ireland.